A divorce in Michigan is simply the changing of legal status by a court from married to unmarried. We invite you to explore our knowledge base.

 Divorce in Michigan explained – The basics

 Marriage is a relationship that is supposed to be built on love and respect that lasts until the end of time.
 There are two paths in every divorce, the emotional path and the legal path.
 We trust that you understand how you feel.
 We understand the law.
-This page examines the legal path of a Michigan divorce and provides a tremendous amount of information on Michigan divorce.
+This page examines the legal path of a Michigan divorce, the divorce process in Michigan and provides a tremendous amount of information on Michigan divorce.
 The application of the law is what we do best in helping our client’s achieve their goals.

 A divorce in Michigan is simply a finding by a court that there has been a breakdown in the marriage that results in a change of your legal status from married to divorced.
 A divorce must also resolve more complicated issues like property division, alimony and custody and support.
 There is only one way to obtain a divorce in Michigan, file a lawsuit by preparing and filing a Complaint for Divorce.
 The divorce in Michigan is concluded when a Judge signs a Judgment of Divorce in Michigan.
 The Judgment of Divorce is a divorce decree that formally ends the marriage and contains provisions regarding property and debt division and sometimes alimony in addition to child custody, parenting time and child support, if applicable.
 From a legal perspective, there is nothing complicated about a divorce.
 However, issues relating to property and debt division, alimony, child custody, parenting time and child support can be very complicated.